hullabaloo-vincent/Processing/README.md

 # Sentiment and Strong Vocabulary Detection Tool in Processing
-Program made by Vincent Aliquo for ITGM 326 at SCAD
+Program made by Vincent Aliquo

 **Goal of application:** Software that rates text based on the number of flavorful words and tones using the Stanford CoreNLP Natural Language Processing Toolkit.
 Models are not included in source (download through